Koyama-Tsubasa/FPGA_Architecture_and_CAD/Final Project: Topology-Driven Partitioning for Multi-FPGA Systems/submit/README.md

-# FPGA Architecture & CAD
---  How to Compile
+--- How to compile ---

-    In this directory, enter the following command:
-    $ make
+command:  $ make
 It will generate the executable file "topart" in "FPGA-Architecture-CAD/bin".

-    if you want to remove it, please enter the following command:
-    $ make clean
+command:  $ make clean
+To remove the executable file in "HW3/bin/"

---  How to Run
+--- How to run ---

-    In this directory, enter the following command:
+In this directory , enter the following command:
-    Usage: bin/<exe> input/<testcase file> output/<output file>
+command:  bin/<exe> input/<testcase file> output/<output file>
-    e.g.:
+e.g. :
 $ bin/topart input/B1.txt output/output1.txt

 In "FPGA-Architecture-CAD/bin/", enter the following command:
-    Usage: ./<exe> ../input/<testcase file> ../output/<output file>
+command:  ./<exe> ../input/<testcase file> ../output/<output file>
-    e.g.:
+e.g. :
 $ ./topart ../input/B1.txt ../output/output1.txt